washingtonstateuniversity/hrswp-plugin-blocks/README.md

 ### Updates

-Please note that this plugin will not update automatically and will not notify of new available updates.
+Please note that this plugin will not update automatically and will not notify of available updates.
 It is your responsibility to make sure you stay up to date with the latest version.

 ### Deactivating and Deleting: Plugin Data

+This plugin does not store any user information.
+The only data it saves is an option in the database to track the plugin status (activation status, version, etc.).
+Deactivating the plugin through the WordPress plugins screen UI will retain the option.
+Uninstalling through the WP interface will delete the option entirely.
+Deleting it directly from the server (not through the plugins screen UI) will circumvent this cleanup action and *will not* delete the plugin data.

 ## For Developers

-The HRSWP Blocks plugin development environment relies primarily on NPM and Composer.
-The `package.json` and `composer.json` configuration files manage necessary dependencies for testing and building the production version of the theme.
+The HRSWP Blocks plugin development environment relies on NPM and Composer.
+The `package.json` and `composer.json` configuration files manage dependencies for testing and building the production version of the theme.
 The NPM scripts in `package.json` do most of the heavy lifting.
+Please follow the development workflow outlined in the [Contributing guide](https://github.com/washingtonstateuniversity/hrswp-plugin-blocks/blob/develop/CONTRIBUTING.md).

 ### Initial Setup